-What is incredible though is that once the war was over and the men returned, they walked straight into the Steelworks, told the woman to go back to their own lives without so much as a Thanks or Well done.
+What is incredible though is that once the war was over and the men returned, they walked straight into the Steelworks, and told the woman to go back to their own lives without so much as a Thanks or Well done.
 These women had gone above and beyond to keep the factory running and to keep those very men in ammunition and that was the thanks that they got.
 Go back home!

 The men may not have given these incredible women the respect and recognition that they deserved but we do.
-In Sheffield City Centre there is the proud and iconic Steel Statue, that is quite fitting called; The Women of Steel, which is in tribute to those inspirational women who did so much for us.
+In Sheffield City Centre there is the proud and iconic Steel Statue, which is quite fitting called; The Women of Steel, which is in tribute to those inspirational women who did so much for us.

 If you want to learn more about The Women of Steel then follow the Link http://www.sheffieldnewsroom.co.uk/tag/women-of-steel/

-In early 1941, the Government Minister for Labour declared that ‘One million wives were wanted for war work” December 1941 the National Service Act was passed in Parliament, which included that all unmarried women aged 20 -30 were to be conscripted for war work, (The age was extended later to 19 -43).
+In early 1941, the Government Minister for Labour declared that ‘One million wives were wanted for war work” In December 1941 the National Service Act was passed in Parliament, which included that all unmarried women aged 20 -30 were to be conscripted for war work, (The age was extended later to 19 -43).
 They had to either join the Armed Forces, work in a factory or work the land with the Woman’s Land Army

 ATS : The Auxiliary Territorial Service.